ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 #### Reading the ID Parameter

-Now that we are navigating to the tea-details page with an ID parameter, we need to modify `src/app/tea-details/tea-details.page.ts` to read the parameter and get the tea informtion for that ID.
+Now that we are navigating to the tea-details page with an ID parameter, we need to modify `src/app/tea-details/tea-details.page.ts` to read the parameter and get the tea information for that ID.
 To accomplish this we will need to use the Angular Components Router's `ActivedRoute` service and our store.
 We will also eventually make use of the `NavController`.

 In the `src/app/tea-details/tea-details.page.spec.ts` file, set up the `TestBed` to inject mocks for these services.